Pitching FAQ

 No. SongU.com does not take part in the publishing or administration of your song.
 You retain all rights to your song and SongU.com takes no money (however, a thank you in your Grammy acceptance speech would be appreciated ;-) SongU.com is merely the means to connect your song to the SongU.com Pitching guest.

-2. Do I have to give the pitch guests my publishing?
+2. Do pitch guests ask for publishing?

 Several of our guests are music publishers and song pluggers.
 Read each pitch description carefully to see if there is an expectation of sharing some amount of publishing.
 While you are under no obligation to accept any offers from the SongU.com Pitching guests, please be respectful of their time if you are certain prior to pitching that you will not be interested in sharing in any publishing.
 Important: SongU.com strongly encourages you to seek the advice of an experienced entertainment attorney or qualified music copyright expert prior to signing any contract or agreement.